cypress-io/cypress-documentation/content/api/commands/writefile.md

 ### Timeouts [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Timeouts)

-- `cy.writeFile()` can time out when the content being written is very large or exceeds the maximum size threshold.
+- `cy.writeFile()` can time out when the content being written takes a significant amount of time to encode.

 ## Command Log